Harlond Clift: Career

 Clift was traded to the Washington Senators in 1943.
 A serious case of the mumps and a horse-riding injury hampered Clift's play late in his career.
-In 12 seasons, Clift played in 1,582 games, and had 1,558 hits in 5,730 at bats for a .272 batting average.
-He belted 178 career homers, 309 doubles, 62 triples and 829 RBI.
+In 12 seasons, Clift played in 1,582 games and had 1,558 hits in 5,730 at bats for a .272 batting average.
+He belted 178 homers, 309 doubles, 62 triples, and 829 RBI.
 He scored 1,070 runs and drew 1,070 bases on balls.
-Clift was one of the first power-hitting third basemen, posting his offensive numbers at a time when players at that position were more valued for their fielding.
-However, Clift was also regarded as a superb fielder.
+Clift was one of the first power-hitting third basemen, posting good offensive numbers at a time when players at that position were more valued for their fielding.
+Nevertheless, Clift was a superb fielder.

-Clift's nickname, "Darkie", has what Bill James referred to as "a rather unpleasant derivation": One of his Browns teammates, Alan Strange, misheard Clift's first name and thought that it was Harlem, a predominantly Black area in New York.
+Clift's nickname, "Darkie", has what Bill James referred to as "a rather unpleasant derivation": One of his Browns teammates, Alan Strange, misheard Clift's first name and thought that it was Harlem, a predominantly black area in New York.

-Clift died in Yakima, Washington, at the age of 79.
+Clift died in Yakima, Washington at the age of 79.